 A fresh manicure or neutral nails are recommended.
 Bright colors or chipping can easily distract from the subject of the photograph since the hands are usually posed touching the neck, hair or face.
 If in doubt, french manicures are a classic.

-Make sure that you bring undergarments needed for certain clothing styles such as a strapless bra for a strapless top.
+Make sure you bring undergarments needed for certain clothing styles such as a strapless bra for a strapless top.
 While tucking in bra straps works as a temporary fix, it will create unflattering bulges underneath clothing.
-Also if you are wearing clothing that may be light colored, bright colored undergarments may show through in bright outdoor light.
+Also if you are wearing clothing that may be light colored or thin, bright colored undergarments may show through on camera.
+Avoid this by wearing or bringing nude undergarments that will blend in with your skin color and not show through.

-I recommend bringing extra outfits in addition to the 3-4 looks that we will be photographing in case of any wardrobe malfunctions or unflattering clothing.
-While things like flowy tunics look good in person, they make the person wearing it look 10-20 pounds heavier on camera.
+I recommend bringing extra outfits in addition to the 3-4 looks that we will be photographing in case of any wardrobe malfunctions.
 Try to coordinate outfits that are form fitting in different styles such as formal, semi-formal or casual.
 Make sure all clothing is freshly pressed and hung on hangers when transporting to prevent wrinkles.

 3-4 different pairs of shoes are recommended.
 Where your senior session is located will also determine what kind of shoes to bring.
-Wedges and heels look great with urban or architectural shots, while flats and sandals (not flip flops) look good with nature shots.
-This also prevents you from sinking into the ground.
+Wedges and heels look great with urban or architectural shots.
+Flats and sandals pair well with nature shots and prevents you from sinking into the ground.

 Accessories such as scarves, hats, jewelry and belts are highly recommended.
 1-2 accessories per outfit can take the outfit from bland and boring to polished and stylish.
 A few of my favorite places to shop for accessories are Charming Charlie, Maurices or J.Crew.